Autodesk-AutoCAD/AutoLispExt/README.md

 ## Getting started
 - Step 1.
 Install a supported AutoCAD release on your system.
 - Step 2.
 Install this extension.
 - Step 3.
 Open a folder that contains the AutoLISP source (LSP) files you want to work on.
+Or open an Autolisp project file via VSCODE side bar.
 - Step 4.
 Open a LSP file to modify or debug.
 - Step 5.
 Choose a debug configuration and start debugging the current LSP file.